dcorrigan/dfcorrigan/source/blog/2017-05-18-testing-react-promises-notes.html.markdown

 }
 ~~~

 It renders a simple form.
 It tracks user input with its state, and it sends the user search term to an API when the user clicks "Submit."
-The component will hopefully get a JSON response, and the component then gives that data to its parent via a callback.
-I'm not including the Api class here, but it's in the linked repo.
+The API call will return a JSON response, and the component then gives that data to its parent via a callback.
+I'm not including the API class here, but it's in the linked repo.
 For the purposes of discussion, just know that it returns a promise with the parsed JSON data from the response.

 What if we want to test that the callback is fired in the above scenario?
 A straightforward attempt might look like this:[^2]